 The first step in the successful implementation of any enterprise risk management solution is to understand and create a strategy for your organization.
 This strategy should have an in-depth understanding of all the assumptions that go with it.

-The reality of today’s continuously changing business environment has put enterprise risk management as a priority for companies.
+The reality of today’s continuously changing business environment has put enterprise risk management a priority for companies.
 Organizations are taking a fresh look at the ways in which they have been managing risks, and they have come to understand the importance of an effective ERM process.
 When companies implement the enterprise risk management system and properly train their employees in IT Security and Governance training courses on how to evaluate and manage risk, they can address their changing business climate better and create a more aware working environment.
 This will help protect their company against any turbulence they might face in the future.